RaspAP/raspap-awesome/README.md

 The open source community is doing amazing things with [RaspAP](https://github.com/RaspAP/raspap-webgui).
 Just when we think we've seen it all, something new and unexpected comes along.
 With the low cost of the Raspberry Pi and the ease of setup with our famous [Quick Installer](https://docs.raspap.com/quick/), RaspAP-powered projects are popping up all over the globe.
 Do you run a public or personal access point powered by RaspAP?
 Have an innovative project you've developed with it?
 Showcase your resource here!

 ## Projects
+- [Arduino mobile development with Blynk](https://techexplorations.com/so/mobile-development-with-blynk/) - course using Blynk platform for building projects with Arduino Nano 33 IoT and ESP32
+- [Build a Raspberry Pi APRS Tracker using Direwolf](https://brandonb.ca/raspberry-pi-aprs-tracker) - an amateur radio-based system for real time digital communications with RaspAP
+- [Build a Raspberry Pi dual-WiFi VPN router with WireGuard](https://www.christopherlouvet.com/posts/raspberry-pi-dual-wifi-wireguard-vpn-apple-tv/) - for use with Apple TV
 - [Butter Box](https://likebutter.app/box/) - an app store, encrypted chat & more, available over WiFi from an off-grid Raspberry Pi
 - [Create your own portable RFID pentest kit](https://pfery.com/create-your-own-portable-rfid-pentest-kit/) - Based on the Proxmark 3 with RaspAP for remote control over wifi
 - [Et si on Utilisait Minecraft au Collège ?](https://mathix.org/linux/archives/17928) - Using Minecraft + RaspAP in education